 THE 16TH CENTURY - A TRANSITION PERIOD

 By the end of the 15th Century, Italian nobility lost its interest in Tarot.
 The Duchy of Milan is conquered in 1499 by the French King Louis XII, great-grandson of Gian Galeazzo Visconti, who was the first Duke of Milan and father of Filippo Maria Visconti.
 He will stay Duke of Milan until 1512.
-Probably soldiers of the French troops took some printed Tarot decks with them back to France.
+Most probably some soldiers of the French troops took printed Tarot decks with them back to France.

 The period between the end of the hand-painted decks and the appearance of the Marseille type Tarot decks is a transition period.
 For me this period starts in Italy with the Sola Busca Tarot and it ends in France with the Tarot of Paris.

 The Sola Busca Tarot

 In the introduction, we have met 3 cards of the Sola Busca deck, that inspired the RWS deck.
 In fact, in 1907 the Sola Busca family did send black and white photographs of the deck in 1907 to the British Museum.
 Edgar Waite was a regular visitor, so most probably, he was able to consult them.
 Two years later, he published his own deck.